 For me, it is chamber of commerce employees, chamber professionals.
 I used to run a chamber of commerce for years.
 I was active in our state chamber association.
 I went through a three-year advanced training and professional development program.
 I joined and got active in the national chamber associations, etc.

 This is our industry and we love it.

 We built a vibrant community, a tribe, of thousands of chamber pros from all across North America and the world who look to us for networking, knowledge, and resources to fix their pressing needs.
 We do almost all of this online, digitally.

 Specifically though, how do we serve our tribe (and make a living)?

-First, we created and continually fed this blog.
+First, we created and continually feed this blog.
 It is specifically about chamber professionals and their needs.
-We provide content that educates, entertains and inspires; we tell stories and we share opinions.
+We provide content that educates, entertains, and inspires; we tell stories and we share opinions.
 We teach.
 We connect people.

 Furthermore, we are active on most of the big social media outlets where chamber pros hang out.
 We create original content and share it on those outposts pretty much every day.

 We endeavor to solve the problems and worries of chamber pros by giving them guidance and solutions in ways that are most convenient to them.